 The Recycling Center will accept small amounts of construction material from a resident for a fee.
 Dump tickets must be purchased from the Department of Public Works, located on the second floor of Borough Hall.
 Each ticket is $50.00 each and must be turned in at the time of dumping.
 Regular passenger cars require 1 ticket, anything larger, including SUVs, vans or pickup trucks require 3 tickets per drop off.
 A car with a trailer requires 2 tickets per drop off.
-The fee has been increased as of 2/1/13.

 The recycling barrel program was discontinued in March 2010 and replacement barrels are no longer given.
-Recycling barrels that are no longer usable may call the Recycling Coordinator at 201-794-5341 to schedule to have your old barrel picked up and the serial number removed from your file.
+Residents with recycling barrels that are no longer usable may call the Recycling Coordinator at 201-794-5341 to schedule to have your old barrel picked up and the serial number removed from your file.
 A red decal is required on your own barrel to designate the barrel has bottles and cans in it or the material may not be collected.
 The Recycling Division is keeping a waiting list in case the program is reinstated.

 Cancellation of Curbside:

 Curbside recycling collection is cancelled when the contractor is unable to safely collect the materials due to the weather.
 An e-mail and facebook notice will be sent when recycling is cancelled.
 When curbside is cancelled, there will be no make up collection.
 Please remove the items from the curb for the next regularly scheduled collection.